 Office managers in the construction field know the industry isn’t exactly made up of early adopters when it comes to innovative software and construction technology.
 But this tendency shouldn’t prevent office managers from exploring the value that construction technology can add.
-Many construction softwares, particularly those that help manage financial processes, empower office managers to do their jobs better.
+These days there is a software for almost any part of the job.
+From bidding new jobs to blueprint apps, workforce time mangemnt, and exchanging payment docs, there is a multitude of free construction software options, as well as paid ones.
+Many construction software options, particularly those that help manage financial processes, empower office managers to do their jobs better.

 Presenting an argument to the boss as to why they should adopt new construction technology may seem intimidating, but the following benefits of financial management software for construction companies should be enough to convince them.
 Read on to see how implementing construction software can save the company time and money while empowering office managers to be the best at their jobs.